OfficeDev/office-dev-program-docs/docs/microsoft-365-developer-program-get-started.md

    > [!NOTE]
    > At this time, the subscription's region defaults to North America regardless of which country/region you are in.
 You can still proceed with setting up and using your developer subscription.

+## Set up multifactor authentication

+Set up multifactor authentication to safeguard your access to your sandbox.
+To set up multifactor authentication, sign in to your new sandbox with your admin account.
+In the left pane, choose **Admin**, choose **Setup**, and then choose **Configure multifcator authentication (MFA)**.
+Link the MFA to the email and phone number you used when you set up your sandbox.
+You will be able to use them to recover your sandbox if you forget your password.

 ## Provision Microsoft 365 services in your configurable sandbox

 If you have a configurable sandbox, it will take some time for the backend services, such as SharePoint and Exchange, to provision for the subscription.
 During this step, some of the icons in the app launcher and on the Home page show as **Setting up (This app is still being set up)**.
 This will take no longer than an hour.